Alex-Elias/hit-song/README.md

 It will return the loss and the acuracy.
 ##### Prediction
+First the features must be normalized with the MinMaxScaler.
+This can be done with the getting the scaler from the Data_preprocessing class and setting it to the Model class

+        scaler = dp.get_scaler()
+        model.set_scaler(scaler)

+Or then by using the pretrained scaler.sav scaler included in this repository

+        # import the necessary library
+        import joblib

+        # load the scaler with joblib
+        scaler = joblib.load(scaler.sav)

+        model.set_scaler(scaler)

 The model can now be used to make predictions

     print(model.predict(features))